Significant increase in presence of ISIL-K in Afghanistan and their capacity to carry out attacks: India tells UNSC - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-UNITED NATIONS, AUGUST 30: India has told the U.N.
-Security Council that there is a significant increase in ISIL-K (The Islamic State–Khorasan Province) presence in Afghanistan, as it warned that linkages between proscribed outfits such as Pakistan-based Lashkar-e-Taiba and Jaish-e-Mohammed and provocative statements by other terror groups pose a direct threat to the region’s peace and stability.
+UNITED NATIONS, Aug 30: India has told the UN Security Council that there is a significant increase in ISIL-K presence in Afghanistan, as it warned that linkages between proscribed outfits such as Pakistan-based Lashkar-e-Taiba and Jaish-e-Mohammed and provocative statements by other terror groups pose a direct threat to the region’s peace and stability.

-“There is a significant increase in the presence of ISIL-K in the country and their capacity to carry out attacks.
+“There is a significant increase in the presence of ISIL-K (The Islamic State – Khorasan Province) in the country and their capacity to carry out attacks.
 ISIL-K, with its base reportedly in Afghanistan, continues to issue threats of terrorist attacks on other countries,” she said.

 On the political front, she said India continues to call for an inclusive dispensation in Afghanistan which represents all sections of Afghan society.